learn-co-curriculum/phrg-ruby-linting/README.md

 ---

-Besides the descriptive error messages, another nice thing about rubocop is that its "cops" are well documented.
-If you ever are confused about what the offense is describing, you can just drop the name of the cop and `rubocop` into Google, and the first hit will provide some additional documentation and good and bad examples.
+Besides the descriptive error messages, another nice element about using rubocop is that it is well documented.
+When you are confused about what the offense is describing, just drop the name of the cop and "rubocop" into Google, and the first hit will provide some additional explanation with good and bad examples.
 Here is the [doc page on Layout/DefEndAlignment](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Layout/DefEndAlignment).

 ---